Machine Learning Directed Study: Report 2

 % sorting eigenvalues from largest to smallest

-lambda, sort_index] = sort(eig_vals,'descend');
+[lambda, sort_index] = sort(eig_vals,'descend');

 lambda_ratio = cumsum(lambda) ./ sum(lambda)

-produces the following plot:
+Then plotting lambda_ratio, which is the cumsum/sum produces the following plot:

-means that a 3D plot of the principle moments of inertia almost capture all the variation in the data.
+The current dataset can be described incredibly well just by looking at Iz, which again the models are rotated so that Iz is the largest moment of inertia.
+Then including Iy and Iz means that a 3D plot of the principle moments of inertia almost capture all the variation in the data.

 The next step for characterization is to get only the inertia’s from the dataset.
 Since the current dataset is so small, the scaled dataset will be used for rest of the characterization process.
 Once more parts are added to the database it will make sense to start looking at the raw dataset.
 Now we can proceed to cluster the data using the k-means method of clustering.
 To properly use k-means a value of k, which is the number of clusters, needs to be determined.
 This can be done by creating an elbow plot using the following code: